jobsta/albumapp-flask/README.rst

 Configuration
 -------------

-- Create a *.flaskenv* file to setup app, port (8000) and the flask environment (set to development in the example) by using the file *flaskenv_example*:
+- Create a *.flaskenv* file to setup app, port (8000) and the flask environment (set to development in the example) by copying the file *flaskenv_example*:

 .. code:: shell